-I was asked these questions in a technical interview (tech check) for a SiteCore developer position.
-I thought I would jot them down for future reference.
+I was asked these questions for technical interviews (tech check) for Sitecore developer positions.
+I thought I would jot them down here for future reference.
 Maybe they will help someone else! :)

 1. How many databases are in SiteCore?